 The Whales: Orca Whales, Gray, Minke, Humpback

-When to Go: Mid-April to Early October
+Peak Whale Watching Season: Mid-April to Early October

 When the largest island of the San Juan Islands chain is named “Orcas Island,” you know you’ve stumbled upon an incredible breeding ground for Orca whales.
 Though the black-and-white whales are the predominant species in the area and nicknamed the “Southern Residents”, you can also see other whale species if you look hard enough.
-San Juan Islands are also home to seals, porpoises, otters, and sea lions.
+The San Juan Islands are also home to seals, porpoises, otters, and sea lions.

 The Whales: Minke, Fin, and Right Whales